plun1331/plun1331/README.md

-# Hi there! 👋 I'm plun1331.
+# Hi there! 👋 I'm Chris.

-Some random developer on the internet.
+Just some random developer on the internet.

-I make Discord bots and websites.
+I make Discord bots and websites!

 ## Languages
 - 🐍 Python